sachsm53/music_events_rr/README.md

 # music_events_rr
-Pilot data and simulation for music and emotional events registered report
+Code to run fMRI simulations to determine statistical power for a proposed fMRI study with music and emotional events.
+Code is made available and submitted along with a Registered Report manuscript before data collection.